Please Note: The Assessment Center will be closed 8:30 a.m. - 2 p.m. on Friday, March 6.

-If you are a student from a Massachusetts high school, you may be qualified for BHCC’s GPA Placement Project.
+If you are a student from a high school within the United States or if you hold a foreign high school transcript, you may be qualified for BHCC’s GPA Placement Project.
 Learn more.

 If you have previously attended another college/university, BHCC will evaluate successfully completed courses to see if you are exempt from testing.
 We will evaluate your course if it meets these requirements:

 - The course(s) must be completed in developmental reading, developmental or college-level English composition/writing, and/or developmental or college-level math.